trentree/osticket-prereqs/README.md

 </p>
 <p>
-Before downloading this software, create a seperate folder on any drive.
+Before downloading this software, create a separate folder on any drive.
 For example:"C:\PHP".
 Once your folder is created, you may proceed to download the PHP software.
 This software allows you to script languages for web development.
 </p>
 <br />